TMJ Dentist & Jaw Doctor Specialist

 • Misaligned bite

 Stress can also play a huge role in TMJ.
-Many people find that their TMJ is aggravated after they perform physically strenuous tasks, such as heavy lifting, working out, etc. The level of pain can greatly increase when the jaw muscles are overused, especially when it comes to grinding or clenching the teeth.
-Bruxism, which is the formal term for the grinding of the teeth, cause increase the severity of TMJ.
+Many people find that their TMJ is aggravated after they perform physically strenuous tasks, such as heavy lifting, working out, etc. The level of pain can significantly increase when the jaw muscles are overused, particularly when grinding or clenching the teeth.
+Bruxism, the formal term for teeth grinding, causes an increase in the severity of TMJ.

 Diagnosing TMJ